tugrul-kok/Circuit-Simulator---MATLAB/README.md

 This circuit simulator works for any circuit which consist of only independent voltage sources, independent current sources and resistors.

 Text input file must include a net list of the circuit.
+Creating netlist is visualized by a image.
+Check "Netlist Example.PNG" file and also "Netlist Example.txt" file at Circuit Simulator directory.

 Modified Node Analysis (MNA) algorithm: